matthewmcneely/graffy/README.md

 ### Privacy

 Data that Graffy intercepts DOES NOT leave your machine.
+The exception to this is if you pop-out the graph to a new window.
+In this case, your JSON data is sent to a rendering server and is logged.
+Logs are not shared with third-parties.
+Logs are purged every 30 days.

 ### Installation

-I'm still navigating the Chrome extension store process... to install this beta version:
+Available at the Chrome Web Store via https://chromewebstore.google.com/detail/graffy/hpbbfdcfeinlpdhhjanfhkadiccofeif

+### Contributing and Feedback

 1. Clone (or download) this repo
 2. In your Chrome browser, turn on "Developer Mode" after opening the Extensions window (Window->Extensions)